elsewhencode/project-guidelines/README.md

 #### 9.5.2 Align your feedback with HTTP codes.
 ##### The client and API worked (success – 2xx response code)
 * `200 OK` This HTTP response represents success for `GET`, `PUT` or `POST` requests.
 * `201 Created` This status code should be returned whenever a new instance is created.
-E.g on creating a new instance, using `POST` method, should always return `201` status code.s
+E.g on creating a new instance, using `POST` method, should always return `201` status code.
 * `204 No Content` represents the request was successfully processed, but has not returned any content. `DELETE` can be a good example of this.
 If there is any error, then the response code would be not be of 2xx Success Category but around 4xx Client Error category.

 ##### The client application behaved incorrectly (client error – 4xx response code)